Exploring San Juan’s Incredible Santurce Street Art

 Whether it’s Fintan Magee’s “Glass Half Full” or Ana Marietta’s regal cranes, preserving our planet is one of the top messages you’ll see when touring the Santurce street art.
 (Of particular importance to my Old San Juan B&B, too!)

 Fintan Magee’s mural shows a young boy (his son, actually) carrying the weight of a glacier on his back.
 The glacier, meanwhile, melts around him and begins to submerge everything.
-The “noble birds” below, by Ana Marietta, are often referred to as “humanoid animals” with “anthropomorphic” features.
-They’re painted with the specific intent of creating empathy for Earth’s creatures, and portraying them in an elevated light.
-Danae Brissonnet’s vibrant mural explores the interconnectedness of Earth’s ecosystems and people within it.
+On the other hand, the “noble birds” below, by Ana Marietta, are often referred to as “humanoid animals” with anthropomorphic features.
+She painted them with the specific intent of creating empathy for Earth’s creatures and portraying them in an elevated light.
+Meanwhile, Danae Brissonnet’s vibrant mural explores the interconnectedness of Earth’s ecosystems and people within it.

 Historical & Current Social Issues

-The massive 1442 mural depicts the journey of the Niña, the Pinta, and the Santa Maria… and the bodies of all the slaves left in their wake.
-Josue Pellot’s “Nothing Is True” mural addresses the “lie” that is tourism.
-And the juxtaposition between the world tourists see and the real world beyond.
-And Luis Alejandro Rodríguez’s mural is of a young girl eyeing dimensions, paintbrush in hand.
-It points to the defunding of the island’s arts programs and the effects that will have on children.
+For instance, the massive 1442 mural depicts the journey of the Niรฑa, the Pinta, and the Santa Maria… and the bodies of all the slaves left in their wake.
+After that, Josue Pellot’s “Nothing Is True” mural addresses the “lie” that is tourism: the juxtaposition between the world tourists see and how things actually are.
+Meanwhile, Luis Alejandro Rodrรญguez’s mural of a young girl eyeing dimensions, paintbrush in hand, points to the defunding of the island’s arts programs and the effects that will have on children.

 Cultural Reverence & Paying Homage

 A third larger theme observed on the tour was that of cultural reverence.
 While Santurce’s market has been renovated and new restaurants and clubs are opening, there’s an homage to be paid to the original roots of the neighborhood.
-A deep appreciation for Puerto Rico’s culture.
+It shows a deep appreciation for Puerto Rico’s culture.

 Touring Santurce Street Art With The Art Walk PR